guanquann/tp/docs/DeveloperGuide.md

         Expected: No contact is removed from favourites.
 An error message indicating invalid contact index is shown in the status message.

     1. Test case: `removefav x i/ 1` (where x is any character) <br>
        Expected: No contact is removed from favourites.
-An error message indicating that there should not be prefixes preceding the 'INDICES' field is shown in the status message.
+An error message indicating invalid command format is shown in the status message.

 ### Saving data